Never-Be-Bored-Again Salad Equation

 • 1 ounce* cheese (feta, cheddar, blue, goat, Parmesan)

-• 1 ounce nuts and/or seeds (almonds, cashews, walnuts, pecans, pistachios, pumpkin seeds, sunflower seeds, hemp seeds)
+• 1-2 tablespoons nuts and/or seeds (almonds, cashews, walnuts, pecans, pistachios, pumpkin seeds, sunflower seeds, hemp seeds)

 • Additional veggies, cooked or raw (cucumber, carrots, onion/shallot, tomato, broccoli, green beans, artichokes, the options are endless)